Atomic mass and atomic weight do not mean the same but still some people use the terms interchangeably. Let’s see how

 |Difference between Atomic mass and Atomic weight|

 |ATOMIC MASS||ATOMIC WEIGHT|

 |Atomic weight can be defined as the average weight of an element with respect to all its isotopes and their relative abundances.|

 |Atomic mass is independent of the atomic masses of isotopes.||Atomic weight is dependent upon the atomic mass of isotopes and their abundance.|

 |The calculation for atomic mass can be done using the mass of neutrons and protons of an atom.||

 |The calculated value is a whole number.||The calculated value may or may not be a whole number.|

-These were some of the important differences between atomic weight and atomic mass.
+These were some important differences between atomic weight and atomic mass.
 To know differences between other topics in chemistry you can register to BYJU’S or download our app for simple and interesting content.
 India’s largest k-12 learning app with top-notch teachers from across the nation with excellent teaching skills.

 Experimental evidence revealed that the vast majority of an atom’s mass is contained in its nucleus, which consists of protons and neutrons.
 The total number of protons and neutrons in an atom is known as the mass number (represented by the letter A).

 Atomic weight, also called relative atomic mass, is the ratio of the total weight of the atoms of a chemical substance to a norm.
 The normal unit of atomic mass has been one-twelfth of the atomic mass of the carbon-12 isotope since 1961.